pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/get-started/_index.md

 ## Modify program

-Now that we have an instance of our Pulumi program deployed, let's update it to do something a little more interesting.

-Replace the entire contents of {{< langfile >}} with the following:
+Now that we have an instance of our Pulumi program deployed, let's update it.
+Replace the contents of {{< langfile >}} with the following:

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" >}}